It’s the season for Girl Scout Cookies! My daughter is an active Girl Scout. And this year, I am a co-leader. I’m seriously involved now!!! LOL

 It started when I sold a few Girl Scout Cookies to my friends.
 She had no communication throughout the transaction and I wanted to find a way to get her involved.
 So I gave her some paper, markers, stickers and marching orders to create a small thank you note.

-I don’t suspect that writing a thank you note will lead to gifts forever. #noentitlementzone But, I do know that the little touches of sending thank you notes are appreciated.
+I don’t suspect that writing a thank you note will lead to gifts forever. #noentitlementzone But, I do know that the little touch of sending thank you notes are appreciated.
 It connects my daughter with her customers – even if she doesn’t speak to them directly.

 So consider the benefits of thank you cards: